BuildOnViction/tmn/README.md

 # masternode
-All you need to start your own masternode
+All you need to run your own masternode